Eudes Archambaud

 Eudes Archambaud was a French nobleman of the 12th century.

-Eudes was the son of William of Blois (c.
+Eudes (Odo) was the son of William of Blois (c.
 1085 – c.
-1150) and Agnes of Sully.
+1150) and Agnes, Lady of Sully.

-The two brothers of Eudes, Ralph and Henry both entered the church, leaving Eudes as sole secular son and successor to their parents' holdings.
+The two brothers of Eudes (Odo), Ralph and Henry, both entered the Church, leaving Eudes (Odo) as sole secular son and successor to their parents' holdings.

-Lord Eudes was married to Matilda of Baugency and the couple had three sons:
+Lord Eudes (Odo) was married to Matilda of Baugency and the couple had three sons: